 To get found online, small and large businesses alike need to create and claim online listings (also referred to as local citations).
 It’s a surefire way to attract customers online and present accurate data to search engines.
 Plus, businesses can ensure that their online data, like their name, address and phone number (NAP), is accurate.
-However, creating all of a business’ listings, from Google My Business to Bing and everything in between, can be challenging.
+However, creating all of a business’ listings, from Google Business Profile (formerly Google My Business) to Bing and everything in between, can be challenging.
 This is exactly why, at Advice Local, we put the work in for our partners that are representing local businesses.

 Differences Between Data Aggregators and Manual Citation Submissions

 When companies rely on manual citation submissions, they must directly input information onto other sites by hand.
 This is a very time-consuming task; most sites require multiple verification steps.

 Data aggregators – sometimes referred to as local data aggregators – make things a bit simpler.
 The use of data aggregators helps a local business spread their NAP to a multitude of sources with minimal effort.
 Simply put, data aggregator submissions take care of verification steps and spread information much faster than doing it manually.

 Of course, not everything is data aggregators.
 While they do get a good chunk of the job done, it’s important for local businesses to submit to other directories, like Google Business Profile, Bing Places, Yelp and other directories accessible via our Data Amplifier Network.

 So, which is the better option: manually submitting citations or submitting to the top four data aggregators to reach multiple sources?
 Keep reading to learn the pros and cons of both methods, as well as our recommendation to achieve the most success with online directories.